 With a Boundless Journeys guide, your experience is that of friend and local adventurer.
 We believe strongly in working with local guides, experts in the areas to which we travel, and they hold the keys to unlocking the hidden delights of your chosen destination.
 Although you will never know they are at work—the mark of a truly great leader—our guides make magical things happen and add a dimension to your trip that you could not experience on your own.
 Over the years we have forged bonds with some of the best guides in the world, and we typically work with a small team of guides in each region.
 You will be informed of the guide for your trip one month prior to your departure.

-We love Italy — the scents, flavors, scenery, and the people.
-The landscapes are soul-stirring, with sweeping vistas of vineyard-cloaked hills, stately cypress trees, and gnarled olive groves grounded in red earth.
+We love Italy — its scents, flavors, scenery, and people.
+The landscapes stir the soul, with sweeping vistas of vineyard-cloaked hills, stately cypress trees, and gnarled olive groves grounded in red earth.
 The Puglia region, located in the heel of Italy’s...

 Easy to moderate walking and hiking, 3-6 hours per day.